 Those black-robed cultists appear again.
 Warren disappears and the top of his desk is covered by a pile of white powder (salt?
 Essential salts, perhaps?)
 Carter runs away through the woods until he falls into an open grave.
 The cultists gather around and Warren shows up with a shovel to bury his friend alive.

-There’s some ambiguity about who is having this dream.
-We see both young men wake up at the end, as if they’ve shared the same dream and the information Warren provided was real.
 (The written quote from The Festival does give you some idea of what Warren sees at the end.)

 Soon after this, Warren proposes that they visit the crypt of a cult leader who died in the 1600s.
 “I need to ask him some questions,” he explains rather disturbingly, but not surprisingly, given his interest in necromancy.

 Carter doesn’t like the idea of going into graveyards at night to dig up long-dead people and chat with them.
 He balks.

 With his nervous disposition, Carter’s probably not the best choice of person for this kind of job anyway, but there’s more heavy work involved than Warren can do on his own and he doesn’t have very many other friends he can turn to–and none he has such persuasive powers over.
 Eventually, he talks Carter into it.

 “It’s a wonderful mystery, old boy!”
 Warren concludes enthusiastically.
 “We’re going to figure it out.”